-The data in a workflow is stored in a structure called a table that is made of rows and colums (similar to a spreadsheet).
+The data in a workflow is stored in a structure called a table that is made of rows and columns (similar to a spreadsheet).
 The information about the columns is included in a table in the workflow details page.

-Each column as a name (has to start with a character and can only have , letters and numbers), a type (one of integer, string, double, boolean or datatime), a field stating if the values of that column are uniques for the rows, and two operations.
+Each column has a name (cannot contain the quotes 'or "), a type (one of integer, string, double, boolean or datetime), a field stating if the values of that column are unique for the rows, and two operations.
 When a column is marked as Unique, it means that all the values it contains are different and unique for each row.
 Think of a column containing a passport number.
 Such number is different for every person.
 There could be several columns with this property.
 The application detects automatically this property in a column.
 You may edit and change this properly as long as the values are the adequate ones (they satisfy the uniqueness property if you try mark a column as unique.
-The operations avaiable over columns are:
+The operations available over columns are: